► 'Bugatti Rimac' joint venture details

 Volkswagen Group no longer wants to lavish money and manpower on the so-called hobby brands acquired by the former CEO.
 Instead, all resources must be devoted to fund the massive investment programme in the future of motoring – electrification, digitalisation and autonomous driving.

 But how can VW sever ties with Bugatti without losing the support of the surviving Piech family members, which owns 50 per cent of the controlling interest in the group?
-The answer is simple: by putting their beloved Porsche at the heart of any deal, and acting to the mutual benefit of all parties.
+The answer is simple: by putting their beloved Porsche at the heart of any deal and acting to the mutual benefit of all parties.
+Which they have done.

 If the future of motoring is electric – not 1500bhp petrol-powered hypercars that sell in the hundreds – then getting their hooks further into Rimac, a company with a reputation for stellar EV tech, sounds very beneficial indeed.